youssefkhadragy/Legal-Contract-Review-With-LLMs/README.md

-# Backend Contract Review System
+# Contract Review System

 This project is a backend contract review system designed to process and analyze contract documents.
 The system provides various features, including contract uploading, key clauses/concpets identification (using logical pattern matching and LLMs), contract revisons suggestions and suggested revisions integration.
 The features were tested using Insomnia API Client which can be downloaded [here](https://insomnia.rest/download).
 The following cURL commands were integrated with insomnia for testing (which is the recommended way of testing), however, they can be run from a terminal if cURL is downloaded.
 To test, run the contract_review.py file and then run the cURL commands after replacing CONTRACT_PATH with the actual contract path (PDF or DOCX files only).
+Don't forget to replace the "GOOGLE_API_KEY" with your Google API Key.

 ## Features